shuzhao-li-lab/espol-workshop/day3.md

 Download and install Cytoscape from https://cytoscape.org/ .

-Install MetScape within Cytoscape.
+Install MetScape within Cytoscape - go to Apps, search for MetScape and install as an App to Cytoscape.

 http://metscape.ncibi.org/files.html

-Use

-ForPathwayAnalysis_targeted_significant_list

 Continued discussion on data visualization and presentation